HimaniGoel4/HimaniGoel4/README.md

 * ✉️  You can contact me at [goel.himani424@gmail.com](mailto:goel.himani424@gmail.com)
 * 🧠  I'm learning Data Structures and Algorithms
 * 🤝  I'm open to collaborating on unconventional & practical projects
-* ⚡  Don't tell anyone but i'm secretly a cheesecake hater
+* ⚡  I'm secretly a cheesecake hater.... but don't tell anyone

 ### Skills